 First, you need a goal, one that is realistically possible.
 One particular interest of mine has been the application of metal detectors in prospecting for lode (hardrock) gold and other conductive metals.
 There is plenty of gold in Alaska, so the thought of finding it is realistic.
 The old timers were quite good at what they did, but Alaska is large and there remain many areas that need further prospecting.
 And since the old-timers did not have electronic prospecting at their disposal, new methods might reveal deposits that might otherwise have been overlooked.

-So spending time getting proficient with metal detectors and other tools of the trade is high on the list.
+Spending time getting proficient with metal detectors and other tools of the trade is high on the list of things a person needs to do to be successful.
 I've been doing just that for many years, and learning about the latest technology keeps me busy.
 It's a bad idea to get too comfortable with a particular way of doing things when it comes to technology.
 Advances are constantly made that make old ways of doing things obsolete.
 Keeping up with the latest detectors and how they work seems like a full-time job.

 Second, lots of reading.
 The books about detecting are important to my particular requirements, but of more general use are books about lode deposits and how they are formed.
 Certain rock types are associated with gold lodes, and learning what these rocks are and how to identify them is very important.
 Narrowing down the search by studying up on known mining districts will help the most.
 If you are going to look for gold or other minerals, putting yourself in a region where they have found before raises your odds tremendously.
 You already know the area has the right geology, so the goal is to find deposits that have been overlooked so far.